 The British scorned such a tactic, making a conscious decision to try and stop the conflict short with a psychologically crushing demonstration of brute force.
 However, the British generals committed a critical error, assuming that the assembled “rabble in arms” would disintegrate in the face of an attack by disciplined British regulars.
 On June 17, Gage ferried some 2,200 of his men under Howe over to the tip of the Charlestown peninsula under cover of Royal Navy warships.
 Howe then sent his troops directly against the American positions, by this time manned by perhaps an equal force.
 Twice the British advanced on the front and flanks of the redoubt on Breed’s Hill, and twice the Americans, holding their fire until the compact British lines were at close range, decimated the ranks of the advancing regiments and forced them to fall back and re-form.
 With reinforcements, Howe carried the hill on the third try, mainly because the Americans had run short of ammunition and had no bayonets.
 The American retreat from Breed’s Hill was orderly for inexperienced volunteers and militia, and Howe’s depleted regiments could not prevent the escape.
 British casualties for the day totaled a staggering 1,054, almost half the force engaged, as opposed to American losses of about 440.

-Bunker Hill, along with Lexington and Concord, went far to create an American myth that the citizen-soldier, aroused by patriotic emotion, is more than a match for the trained professional.
+Bunker Hill, Lexington, and Concord created an American myth that the citizen-soldier, aroused by patriotic emotion, is more than a match for the trained professional.
 This tradition was to be reflected in American military policy for generations to come.

 Source: Richard W. Stewart, General Editor; American Military History, Volume 1, The United States Army and the Forging of a Nation, 1775-1917, Second Edition, Center of Military History, United States Army, Washington, D.C.